Westbrook, Queensland: History

-Westbrook Crossing State School opened on 9 February 1910, but it was later renamedWestbrook State School.
-It was officially opened by James Tolmie and Thomas Robert Roberts, the two Members of the Queenland Legislative Assembly for Drayton and Toowoomba.
+Westbrook Crossing State School opened on 9 February 1910, but it was later renamed Westbrook State School.
+It was officially opened by James Tolmie and Thomas Robert Roberts, the two Members of the Queensland Legislative Assembly for Drayton and Toowoomba.
 The school closed on 6 July 1969.
 It was on the north-western corner of Barwick Street and Gore Street (27.6061°S 151.8699°E).

-On Sunday 20 February 1920 Reverend Father Fouhy opened a Catholic Church in Westbrook, about 4 mi from the railway crossing on the main Westbrook Road.
+On Sunday 20 February 1920 Reverend Father Fouhy opened a Catholic church in Westbrook, about 4 mi from the railway crossing on the main Westbrook Road.
 The architects were James Marks and Son of Toowoomba and it was built by H. Andrews.

 On 25 April (Anzac Day) 1922, the Westbrook War Memorial was unveiled by Littleton Groom, the then Attorney-General for Australia and Member for the Darling Downs.
 The memorial commemorates the service of 47 local men in World War I and is located at Main Street in front of the Westbrook Hall.

 The town has grown to become a satellite suburb of Toowoomba and is now one of the fastest growing areas of the city, and is home to many of its workers.